janhesters/geromekevin/content/blog/unit-testing-react-native-components-the-rite-way/index.md

 description: Use a little helper function
 ---

+## RITEway-Jest

+If you want to use RITEway with React Native, check out [RITEway-Jest](https://github.com/janhesters/riteway-jest).
+This blog post is outdated and RITEway-Jest is the superior solution.

+---

 In the next minute, you are going to learn **how to use a RITEway inspired API in Jest unit tests for React Native.**

 ---